offmywave011/masterconcrete/Detecting-and-drawing-contours.md

     PolygonView polygonView = (PolygonView) findViewById(R.id.polygonView);
     frameHandler.addResultHandler(polygonView);

 Done.
-If you'll start the app, polygon will be drawn on the screen.
+If you'll start the app, the polygon will be drawn on the screen.

 #### Customizing drawn polygon

-`PolygonView` supports following attributes (which you can add in XML, as shown in example above):
+`PolygonView` supports the following attributes (which you can add in XML, as shown in example above):

 * `polygonStrokeWidth` - width (thickness) of polygon lines
 * `polygonStrokeColor` - color of polygon lines